 HideIPVPN is a solid VPN service for the five server locations it provides, with a decent client, bundled SmartDNS for most plans, and genuinely excellent user support.
 The provision of SoftEther servers is a nice step forward, though users looking for a significant speed advantage may be disappointed.
+However they do ask for a lot of personal data.
+Therefore it’s important you look at some other options as well.
+Check out our best vpn services page for other options.

 Pricing & Plans